Way for a Sailor: Plot

-The film follows three merchant marine sailors—Jack, Tripod and Ginger—back and forth between their home port of London and the seaports of the world, drinking, brawling, gambling, pursuing prostitutes (actually anything in a skirt), fighting a fire aboard ship and each other, and signing on a new vessel as soon as they have spent their pay.
+The film follows three merchant marine sailors—Jack, Tripod and Ginger—back and forth between their home port of London and the seaports of the world, drinking, brawling, gambling, pursuing prostitutes (actually anyone in a skirt), fighting a fire aboard ship and each other, and signing on a new vessel as soon as they have spent their pay.

 Jack has dozens of girls in every port, but in London he meets his match in Joan, who works in the Shipping Office.
 For years, he tries in vain to seduce her.
 When he returns from a 6-month trip to China and finds her gone, he tracks her to her home.
 She asks him in for a cup of tea with a little rum in it, but he ruins it by grabbing her and kissing her fiercely.

 She sends him away, with her extra teacup: She will not make another mistake.
 But he follows her to the shore and talks about his love of the sea.
 He offers to get a steady, well-paying job as a quartermaster, but that won't do either.
 At the end of the day, she tells him she is sailing home to Montreal on the Canadian Queen.
 He asks if he can kiss her, with his hands behind his back.
 She agrees—and throws her arms around him.
 She wants to go.
 Tripod appears with a woman and grabs Joan hard, by her arms to make her stay.
 She runs off, crying.
 Their ship must leave.
 Once they are aboard, Tripod teases Jack relentlessly.

 Tripod covets a real Eureka concertina, and Jack says he knows a man who has one.
 Jack offers to buy it and meet Tripod in the morning.
 He uses the money collected from Tripod and their crewmates to buy a somewhat old-fashioned suit from a pawnbroker.